hir0kio/ts-signify/README.md

-# node-signify
+# ts-signify

-node-signify is a TypeScript implementation of OpenBSD's [signify(1)](https://man.openbsd.org/signify).
+ts-signify is a TypeScript implementation of OpenBSD's [signify(1)](https://man.openbsd.org/signify).
 It provides API for generating a key pair, signing a message with as well as verifying a signature.